nicoleraenair/natural-language-compiler/README.md

 ## Description

-- what it does
+### TODO

-- how it is implemented
+- what it does - translates natural language phrases (from a toy subset of english) into their lambda calculus and predicate logic representations (denotations) and determines their semantic types
-- what problem it solves
+- what problem it solves - generalizes theory, automates computation of denotations and types,

 ## Table of Contents
 - [Theoretical Background](#theoretical-background)